Last updated April 22, 2026

 Many egg freezing patients undergo more than one cycle in order to retrieve the amount of eggs that gives them the best chance at a successful future pregnancy.
 In short, the more eggs you freeze, the better your odds are.

-You now know how much egg freezing costs and what the treatment includes.
-Below are four other factors to take into consideration as you make this important decision:
+You now have a better idea of how much egg freezing costs.
+Below are three more factors to take into consideration as you consider your options:

-No matter how you're feeling right now (overwhelmed, excited, nervous, hopeful), know that you're not alone and many other women have been in your shoes!
+No matter how you're feeling right now (overwhelmed, excited, nervous, hopeful), know that you're not alone and many other people have been in your shoes before.

 Get in touch with us today to learn more about egg freezing costs and how to get started on your fertility preservation journey.
 Our team is happy to answer your questions and provide resources to help guide you as you make decisions about fertility and family building.